serverless-nextjs/serverless-next.js/README.md

 2. Feature parity with nextjs

 Users of this component should be able to use nextjs development tooling, aka `next dev`.
 It is the component's job to deploy your application ensuring parity with all of next's features we know and love.
+Below you can find a list of the features that are currently supported.

 3. Fast deployments / no CloudFormation resource limits.